Security and Privacy at Spot

 Align Spot’s interests with the interests of those who use Spot for reporting

 We are very clear about whose side we’re on: we designed Spot for individual employees.

 Spot will always be free to use by anyone who feels they have been treated inappropriately at work or have witnessed such treatment.

 We will never sell your data or use it for advertising, targeting, or other indirect ways of making money.

-Our revenue will come from working with companies who understand that what’s best for their employees is what’s best for the company.
-We intend to provide such companies with tools to encourage reporting, manage reports, and resolve issues.
-If you work at such a company and want to learn about our enterprise products, get in touch.
+Our revenue will come from working with employers who understand that what’s best for their employees is what’s best for the organization.
+We provide such organizations with tools to encourage reporting, manage reports, and resolve issues.
+If you want to learn about Spot for Teams, get in touch.